ipfs/js-ipfs/examples/circuit-relaying/README.md

 Server running at http://localhost:1234
 ```

-The bundled example is a simple chat app that uses another cool ipfs feature - `pubsub`.
+The bundled example is a simple chat app that uses another cool ipfs feature - [pubsub](https://github.com/libp2p/specs/tree/master/pubsub).
 Lets open up a browser and paste the above url into the address bar.
 We should see something similar to the following image:

 ![](./img/img1.png)